henkjannl/RoomThermostat/README.md

 * Arduino programs to test individual pieces of hardware are located in `..\RoomThermoStat\05 Software\Tests`
 * Current version of the Arduino software is located in `..\RoomThermoStat\05 Software\Roomthermostat`

+## Over the air software updates

+After uploading the code over the COM port the first time, over the air updates are possible.
+However, during normal operation, the keyboard handler will interfere with the update process.
+Therefore, first use Telegram to select ```Settings``` > ```Receive over the air update...```.
+The keyboard handler, the boiler and Telegram will be disabled for five minutes during which time boiler will switch off.
+During these five minutes, th blue LED on the ESP32 will light up.
+During this time, choose the over the air port in Arduino (instead of the COM port) and upload the software over WiFi.

 # To do

 Potential improvements:
+* improvement of responsiveness (keys and Telegram)
+* switch off multiple days forever fro the main menu
-* include over the air software updates
+* while waiting for over the air software update, display message on screen
+* introduce permanent 'off' mode, for instance during the summer
+* improve responsiveness
 * send logfile as attachment to Telegram
 * include icons in the menu
-* introduce permanent 'off' mode, for instance during the summer
 * allow user to modify water temperature of heater and shower
 * save logdata through WiFi connection (Deta Base?)
 * much code can be simplified to remove structures that were used in previous attempts to get the code working